Ki Ho Kang, CEO

 Prior to joining KIHOMAC, Mr. Majewski served as a test engineer, design engineer, program manager, quality engineer, process engineering manager, production manager, and supply chain manager at several Fortune 500 companies and Hill Air Force Base, Utah.
 In his last two years at Hill Air Force Base he was the Aircraft Landing Gear Squadron Director and F-16 Core Avionics Supply Chain Manager responsible for directing maintenance, repair and overhaul activities for nearly all Air Force aircraft landing gear and sustainment management for core avionics and structural systems of the F-16 worldwide fleet respectively.

-Frank Griffo, Assurance Technology Group Vice President
+Frank Griffo, Space and Electronic Systems Group Vice President

 Frank Griffo has 30 years of experience in research, development, program management, and test and evaluation within the defense industry.
 From early 2000, he served as President and Chief Executive Officer at ATG, a measurement science and engineering business supporting the Department of Defense.
 KIHOMAC acquired ATG in 2012, and Mr. Griffo was welcomed into the company along with it.
 He received his Bachelor’s degree in Electrical Engineering from the University of Central Florida in 1985.